 Neighborhood leaders should also plan on attending one annual training hosted be the Neighborhood Services Office.
-The ability to dedicate regular small amounts of time will keep a group moving forward and hopefully prevent the need for bursts of large projects require large amounts of time.
+The ability to dedicate regular small amounts of time will keep a group moving forward and hopefully prevent the need for bursts of large projects that require large amounts of time.

 How Do I Hold A Neighborhood Watch Meeting?

 If your neighborhood does not have a program, talk with your neighbors about starting one.
-Contact West Valley City's Community Specialist at 801-963-3562 to schedule a date for the meeting.
+Contact West Valley City's Community Engagement Specialist at 801-963-3562 to schedule a date for the meeting.
 WVC will provide the speaker and handouts for the initial meeting to explain the Neighborhood Watch Programs.